 My career aspiration was originally to be a newscaster for the BBC.
 However, as I returned from a degree in European Business from Germany in 1986, I needed to earn money reasonably quickly, so when I was offered a job by my brother-in-law to join his company as a recruitment consultant in a very young but burgeoning technology sector, I grasped it with both hands and very much enjoyed it.
-I stayed there for a couple of years and was invited to has increased from 12.5% in 2011 to 23.5% join my largest client.
-They had an international in 2015 and is growing as a result of the data operation that needed a German-speaking and recommendations emanating from the leader, so having graduated with a degree in Hampton-Alexander Report.
-At the time of European Business and lived in Germany for writing there are still companies in the FTSE some time, the combination of my language and 100 which do not yet have any women on their business skills made me invaluable to manage boards.
-So, whilst things are changing, you their partner channel internationally!
-Did I could argue that sexism is still holding back choose technology?
-I rather feel it chose me... over 50% of the population from reaching the very top and that is not to mention all other What prejudice have you experienced as a minority groups that are severely underrepresented in tech. woman?
+I stayed there for a couple of years and was invited to join my largest client.
+They had an international operation that needed a German-speaking leader, so having graduated with a degree in European Business and lived in Germany for some time, the combination of my language and business skills made me invaluable to manage their partner channel internationally!
+Did I choose technology?
+I rather feel it chose me...

+What prejudice have you experienced as a woman?